Don't Waste Your Time (Kelly Clarkson song)

 "Don't Waste Your Time" is a song by American pop rock singer-songwriter Kelly Clarkson.
 It was written by Clarkson, Jimmy Messer, Malcolm Pardon, and Fredrik Rinman, sampling riffs from Ira Losco's "Uh Oh".
 It is the second and final European single from Clarkson's third studio album, My December, released in several European countries via iTunes on November 16, 2007.
 It was released as a CD single in Germany on December 14, 2007.
-(See 2007 in music).
 In Australia, it was promoted as the album's third single in February 2008, in time for the Australian leg of the My December Tour.

 Single release

 On July 27, 2007, Sony BMG UK exclusively revealed "Don't Waste Your Time" as the second single from My December to be released in the United Kingdom.
 It was never released in the UK, but was played on UK music television channels.
 Clarkson herself confirmed its release in Canada during her appearance in Canada's MTV Live on August 20, 2007.
 The release was eventually cancelled.

 On August 23, 2007, Mizz Magazine confirmed that "Don't Waste Your Time" was going to be released in September 2007.
 However it was later postponed to November 2007 due to the music video not being ready for release.
 Nearing the date of October 29, 2007, "Don't Waste Your Time" was placed onto the "Coming Soon" list implying that the single will be released at a later time in the United Kingdom.
 The UK release of the single was scrapped and it was never released in the United States.